Self-care is a word that we often hear but it can look different for each of us.

 Our mornings can really set up our day.
 I always look forward to a cup of coffee in the morning but I’m starting to add a glass of water while I wait for my coffee to brew.

-Drinking water in the morning has so many great benefits including helping with weight loss and healthier skin.
-I’ve found that it’s easier to add a good habit instead of taking a bad habit away.
+Drinking water in the morning has many great benefits including helping with weight loss and healthier skin.
+I’ve found that it’s easier to work on adding a good habit vs. trying to remove a bad habit.

-I keep a water bottle with me all day long which makes it easier to get my water in.
+I keep a travel cup with me all day to make it easier to get my water in.

-I tend to rotate nights or evenings with my gratitude journal and daily reading prompts from the Crossroads app to build up my spirit
+I tend to rotate nights or evenings with my gratitude journal and daily reading prompts from an app to build my spirit up.

 For work, I’ve found that it helps to do a “brain dump” by writing down what needs to be done each day or for the week and crossing it off as I go.

-When I procrastinate on stuff I know I have to do, I’m creating double the stress for myself.
+When I procrastinate the things I know I have to do, I’m creating double the stress for myself.
 Just because I want to ignore it doesn’t mean it will go away.

 4. Move Your Body Everyday